aravindet/react-size-transition/README.md

 | Immediately after     | -                     | `hidden` removed      |
 | 1 second later        | Unmounted             | -                     |

 Note that during transitions, content may render outside the container.
-This should be accounted for in the transition.
+This should be accounted for in the design.

 ## Props

 - **transition**: The `transition` CSS property applied on the resizing container.
 Default: `0.5s ease-in-out`.
-- **timeout**: Milliseconds to wait, after receiving new children, before removing old children from the DOM.
-Default: `1000`
+Note that this must not be `none`.
+Old children are removed from the DOM when this transition ends.
 - **hiddenClassName**: The class name to add to children that should be hidden.

 ## Future work